-Notes on experience.
+Notes on what I've learned.

 AI & MACHINE LEARNING